USAN/Google-DFE-Kub-Project/README.md

 The USAN Dialogflow Enterprise Telephony Gateway provides media server functionality and enterprise telephony (SIP) connectivity between Google Dialogflow Enterprise and your company's enterprise telephony components (PBX or SBC).

+Today, you can install and use a free developer edition, which is limited to two concurrent calls.
+Please check the Marketplace in the near future for the full-capacity production version.

 ## Prerequisites
 Before you begin using the USAN Dialogflow Enterprise Telephony Gateway, you must: